5 Winter Fashion Mistakes To Avoid

 3. Please don't wear shorts outside in winter.
 Please.

 We've all seen this guy.
 There's a day where temps are in the low 40s, and he breaks out his shorts like it's a heatwave.
 Don't be a jackass.
 The 40s are still pretty damn cold, and your legs (in desperate need of tanning by now) need to stay covered.
 No ifs, ands, or buts about it, dude.
 You aren't a tough guy.
 We all know you're freezing.

 4. Save the summer fabrics for summer.

-> I know this one may seem a bit particular, but it's necessary.
-As you love your gingham woven shirt or your seersucker blazer, winter just isn't the time for them no matter how cool you think you look.
+I know this one may seem a bit particular, but it's necessary.
+Though you love your gingham woven shirt or your seersucker blazer, winter just isn't the time for them no matter how cool you think you look.
 This is the time to embrace darker colors and thicker fabrics.
 To keep your body warm.
 To show off your fashion know-how.
 There are patterns that are universal regardless of the season like polka dots, stripes, and plaid.
-Save you madras for the warmer months and embrace your dark side.
+Save your madras for the warmer months and embrace your dark side.

-> 5. Let your old accessories go.
+5. Let your old accessories go.

-> Your favorite beanie fit your head perfectly and had the perfect thickness to keep your head warm.
+Your favorite beanie fit your head perfectly and had the perfect thickness to keep your head warm.
 It matched every outfit.
-You wore every winter...for five years.
+You wore it every winter...for five years.
 And now it looks like it's been used as your dog's chew toy.
 It's time for you to part ways and find your new favorite beanie.
 If your hat is so pilled that it looks like you have permanent snow on your head, it's time to refresh.
 Trust me, no one likes a tattered and torn accessory.
 You've got to stay fresh.
 Even in the winter.